-Americans, particularly retirees, have historically been buyers of variable annuities.
+When it comes to annuities vs. mutual funds, Americans—particularly retirees—have historically been buyers of variable annuities.
 But lower tax rates on profits from the sale of investments have resurrected an old debate: are taxable mutual funds a better investment for accumulated savings than variable annuities?

 A variable annuity is basically a mutual fund inside a tax-deferred insurance wrapper.
 Investments are made in mutual funds or mutual-fund-type accounts offered by the particular annuity.
-The investments are not tax deductible since usually variable annuities are sold outside tax-deferred accounts as they already have a tax-deferred component.
-Then the earnings grow tax deferred until they’re withdrawn, usually at retirement.
+The investments are not tax-deductible since usually variable annuities are sold outside tax-deferred accounts as they already have a tax-deferred component.
+Then the earnings grow tax-deferred until they’re withdrawn, usually at retirement.
 Payouts from variable annuities can be guaranteed for life, regardless of how much the account actually earns, and there can be a death benefit guarantee.
 But payments may fluctuate up or down depending on investment performance of the underlying investments.

 In contrast, if you owned taxable mutual funds or other securities, your heirs would not have to pay a penny of taxes on the $75,000 in gains.
 That’s because taxable mutual funds enjoy a “stepped-up” basis at death for tax purposes.
 It’s one of the few bona fide tax loopholes around.

 Here are a few reasons that investors may still find variable annuities attractive: